Here’s another excerpt – first draft again – from When Georgia Fell. For your enjoyment (she said hopefully).

 Bridger straightened.
 Of course.
 The woman was one of the Sundrops from the SMILES group.
 “Aha.
 Well.
 You see.
 I do go to church.
-It’s just that recently we’ve been sort of busy, what with…” Bridger trailed off and looked back at Georgia, who was fidgeting, as she did – slipping her shoe off and putting it back on, rubbing her elbow with her opposite hand, wedging her hand into a stack of spools on the shelf in front of her.
+It’s just that recently we’ve been sort of busy, what with…” Bridger trailed off and looked back at Georgia, who was fidgeting, as she did – slipping her shoe off and on, fixating on rubbing her left elbow, and wedging her fingers into a stack of spools on the shelf.

 “As I said,” Bridger said.
 “Busy.
 So…”

 “I’m sorry to hear that,” the woman said.
 “We’ve missed you at church.
 But I would love to invite you to a fundraiser coming up, for the Ladies Auxiliary.
 Right next door, at your neighbor’s house.
 You know, the Distmeier’s.
 All the Sundrops will be there.”

 “Oh, yes.
 But, I’ve already received an invitation,” Bridger said.
 “Thank you.”